-> Henry Hoare II (the Magnificent) made changed the house by rebuilding the west front to accommodate the Saloon.
-Henry II's love of the arts didn’t stop at architecture; he also had a great passion for paintings and sculpture and the collection he gathered included works by Poussin, Rysbrack and Bampfylde.
+Henry Hoare II (the Magnificent) made changes to the house by rebuilding the west front to accommodate the Saloon.
+Henry's love of the arts didn’t stop at architecture; he also had a great passion for paintings and sculpture, the collection he gathered included works by Poussin, Rysbrack and Bampfylde.

 Adding the wings

-Sir Richard Colt Hoare (2nd Bt) inherited Stourhead from his grandfather Henry Hoare II, on the condition that he left the banking business.
-Colt Hoare made further alterations to the house including adding the two wings that house the Picture Gallery and library.
+Sir Richard Colt Hoare (2nd Bt) inherited Stourhead from his grandfather Henry Hoare II on the condition that he left the banking business.
+Colt Hoare made further alterations to the house including adding two wings for the Picture Gallery and library.

-Colt Hoare commissioned Thomas Chippendale the younger to provide furniture for rooms in the house including the newly built library.
-He left Stourhead to his half-brother Sir Henry Hugh Hoare (3rd Bt) and during his three years at Stourhead he added the portico to the house as designed by Colen Campbell.
+Colt Hoare commissioned Thomas Chippendale the younger to provide furniture for the house including the newly built library.
+Colt Hoare left Stourhead to his half-brother Sir Henry Hugh Hoare (3rd Bt) and during his three years at Stourhead he added the portico to the house as orignially designed by Colen Campbell.

 The heirlooms sale

 In 1902 a fire gutted the central part of the house resulting in the loss of all the furniture on the upper floors.
-By 1907 the restoration of the house was complete.
-In 1946 Stourhead was given to the National Trust.
+By 1907 the restoration of the house was complete and in 1946 Stourhead was given to the National Trust.

 The garden history